boddhisattva/freight_transporter/problem_statement.md

 ## Background

-Shypple is a freight forwarder company.
+We are a freight forwarder company.
 That means we help other companies to get their products from one place to another.
 We must deliver the goods as fast as possible.
 To achieve that, we need to replace some human labor with automation.
 We have part of the process being done via Excel and that is not